Writing, Literature & Publishing Faculty

 Leslie Brokaw teaches Magazine Publishing Overview.

-Leslie is a contributing editor to MIT Sloan Management Review and helps oversee daily editorial operations of its website, sloanreview.mit.edu.
-She is co-author of the 2014 guidebook Frommer's Montréal and Québec City, and has written or contributed to 10 Frommer's books since 2007.
+Leslie is a contributing editor for digital media for MIT Sloan Management Review, overseeing daily editorial operations of its website and social media.
+She is co-author of the 2015 guidebook Frommer's EasyGuide to Montréal and Québec City, and has written or contributed to 12 Frommer's books.

-In recent years, Leslie served as editor-in-chief of Leader magazine, a quarterly publication for adult volunteers of Girl Scouts of the USA, and U.S. editor of Colloquy India, a quarterly magazine produced by a Delhi-based team of writers and editors for LoyaltyOne.
-Leslie was a weekly columnist for the Boston Globe for three years, reporting on the New England film community.
-With a web partner, she also helps develop and manage small business websites, including anthonyrao.com and chrisbrokaw.com.
+Leslie served as editor-in-chief of Leader magazine, a quarterly publication for adult volunteers of Girl Scouts of the USA, and U.S. editor of Colloquy India, a quarterly magazine produced by a Delhi-based team of writers and editors for LoyaltyOne.
+She also was a weekly columnist for the Boston Globe for three years, reporting on the New England film community.

 Office: Ansin 10th Fl.